Hi and Welcome!

 Sixth, the disclaimer at the bottom of the page will be as follows (or close thereto):

 If you want any content in a blockquote, please bold the sentence and let the editors know

 This is a guest post by [__________].
 This post has been edited for syntax and grammar.
 The Law offices of Jay Leiderman is not responsible for the accuracy of the content herein or any opinions or ideas expressed herein.
 This post is for entertainment and literary value and is not intended as legal advice.
 This post does not establish an attorney-client relationship of any sort.
 If you have legal questions about ideas presented herein please contact a lawyer knowledgeable in this field of practice.

-If you can abide by those rules, I am happy to accept a post from you.
+If you can abide by those rules, and if the content works for me, I am happy to accept and publish a post from you.

 When you send me your post, please send a second email letting me know that you have sent me your post.
 For some reason, as of late, posts have been going to my junk file.